 We also saw The Tempest at the Old Vic with Max von Sydow as Prospero in 1988.
 I was not terribly carried away by the play itself, even though I love Shakespeare, to read and to watch and to listen to (e.g. BBC excellent radio productions).
 However, what made this a very special evening, at least for me, was my idea to go backstage and try to talk to Max von Sydow. , We managed this with a little white lie to the man (porter?) at the entrance.
 He asked if we were friends and I said Yes.

 Max von Sydow came out of his dressing room just about finished with his de-make up and re-dressing.
 I said I was the daughter of Arne Lydén and I mentioned the beginning of Malmö Stadsteater with Sandro Malmquist and Arne Lydén.
 They were indeed the very beginning of the therater’s existence, even though there were also guest directors.
-Max von Sydow said with quite a bit of nostalgia that those were indeed the beginning and it was Malmö Stadsteater that was at the very beginning of his interest in the theater.
-He lived not far from Malmö and he probably saw every play at the theater.
+Max von Sydow said with quite a bit of nostalgia that those were indeed the beginning of his love of theater.
+He lived not far from Malmö and he probably saw every play that was produced at the theater.
 He was 18 years old when the theater opened in 1944.
 I couldn’t get myself to say that it was a wonderful performance, and Max probably knew well that it was not, but I did say something positive about his acting.
 He is always a wonderful actor, always just right, the same as many of the other Ingmar Bergman actors.
-I made a mistake by speaking Swedsih too much since John didn’t understand what we were saying, but he forgave me.
+I made a mistake by speaking Swedish too much since John didn’t understand what we were saying, but he forgave me.
 It was fun speaking Swedish with Max von Sydow.
 He actually seemed to enjoy our little chat too, and John nudged me so I did switch over to English finally.

 How we managed to also go to the Covent Garden I am sure I don’t know, but we have definitely been there twice.
 The first time was the fun time and I do think it must have been in 1983, even though for some reason I don’t have the program around here in my binders where I have saved all my programs.